NebulousLabs/docker-sia/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](LICENSE)

 ### Deprecation Notice
-This image has been replaced by `ghcr.io/siafoundation/siad` https://ghcr.io/siafoundation/siad and is no longer maintained
+This image has been replaced by `ghcr.io/siafoundation/siad` and is no longer maintained. https://ghcr.io/siafoundation/siad

 ## Supported tags